kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/06-how-do-i-use-my-huf-account-details/content.md

+# Using your account details
-# How do I use my HUF account details?
+## How do I use my HUF account details?
 ### What are HUF account details?

 These are your very own account details to receive Hungarian forints (HUF) with zero fees.